 I started with some washed lightweight 4 oz.
 Linen and used the rectangle cut patters shown similar to those in tutorials, like Katafalk’s and Casa de Kissa’s blogs.
 However, mine is a slight variation since I had continuous yardage of fabric much wider salvage to salvage.
 It reminds me of cutting out the snowflakes or repeated patterns on a piece of paper.
 There is support for including the sleeve and body in the collar presented in The First Book of Fashion, see Reconstructing a Schwarz Outfit by Jenny Tiramani.
-Going forward I will probably try out cuts where the body and sleeve are separate; similar to those discussed in “Patterns in Fashion 4” and “How to pleat a shirt in the 15th century.
+I will probably try out cuts where the body and sleeve are separate in the future; similar to those discussed in “Patterns in Fashion 4” and “How to pleat a shirt in the 15th century.
 In: Archaeological Textiles Review 54, 2012, 79-91.”
 (Nutz)

 Once cut I the fabric, I stitched the seams in the back and roll hemmed the raw edge of the neck and sleeves using the sewing machine.
 I left the rest unsewn while completing the smocked pleating on the neck and sleeve collars.
 I used a pleating method and honeycomb smocking technique, as described in my honeycomb smocking demo and apron posts.
 The honeycomb smocking and pleats stopped short 3/4 inch from the edge to allow the cuff seam and collar opening.